michtrofimov/DAIseg/README.md

 where  t_arch, t_split, t_intr are COALESCENT times

-__par.file.txt__ obtained on the Step 1 could be used as the initial guess for EM algorithm.
+par.file.txt obtained on the Step 1 could be used as the initial guess for EM algorithm.

 There are two possible options to estimate parameters: use only __one__ observable sample
 > python dai.seg.py --EM yes --EM_times one --o output.tracts.txt

+to obtain estimations only for one sample

-to obtain single __par.file.0.txt__ file with parameters or use   __--EM all__ observable samples
+or use   __--EM all__ observable samples

 > python dai.seg.py --EM yes --EM_times all--o output.tracts.txt